Emivvvvv/emivvvvv.github.io/content/blog/the-weeknd-before-the-last-trilogy.md

 'Cause I held you down when you were sufferin'
 You were sufferin'

 And then he gives the signals of he's going to change.
-We will be seeing how Abel going to change in the [[content/posts/the-weeknd-last-trilogy|last trilogy]].
+We will be seeing how Abel going to change in the [[the-weeknd-last-trilogy|last trilogy]].

 >And I'ma fuck the pain away, and I know I'll be okay
 They said our love is just a game, I don't care what they say